Results

 Title Authorsort descending Citation Summary

-Overview of Missouri Great Ape Laws Hanna Coate Animal Legal & Historical Center This is a short overview of Missouri Great Ape law.
+Overview of Arizona Great Ape Laws Hanna Coate Animal Legal and Historical Center This is a short overview of Arizona Great Ape law.

-Detailed Discussion of Idaho Great Ape Laws Hanna Coate Animal Legal & Historical Center In Idaho, gorillas, chimpanzees, bonobos, orangutans, gibbons, and all other nonhuman primates are classified as “deleterious exotic animals” which are dangerous to the environment, livestock, agriculture, or wildlife of the state.
-As a result of this classification, it is illegal to import or possess an ape without a Deleterious Exotic Animal permit issued by the Idaho State Department of Agriculture (ISDA).
-The following discussion begins with a general overview of the various state statutes and regulations affecting Great Apes.
+Detailed Discussion of Missouri Great Ape Laws Hanna Coate Animal Legal & Historical Center The following discussion begins with a general overview of the various Missouri state statutes and regulations affecting Great Apes.
 It then analyzes the applicability of those laws to the possession and use of apes for specific purposes, including their possession as pets, for scientific research, for commercial purposes, and in sanctuaries.
+The discussion concludes with a compilation of local ordinances which govern the possession and use of apes within geographic subdivisions of the state.

-Overview of New York Great Ape Laws Hanna Coate Animal Legal & Historical Center This is a short overview of New York Great Ape law.
+Overview of Arkansas Great Ape Laws Hanna Coate Animal Legal & Historical Center This is a short overview of Arkansas Great Ape law.

-Overview of Washington Great Ape Laws Hanna Coate Animal Legal & Historical Center This is a brief overview of Washington Great Ape law.
+Overview of Colorado Great Ape Laws Hanna Coate Animal Legal & Historical Center This is a short overview of Colorado Great Ape law.

 Pages